 Study in the PHILIPPINES with YES Abroad!

 The Philippines became an independent nation in 1946 after periods under Spanish and U.S. jurisdiction.
 Influence from the Spanish colonization of the 17th to 19th centuries can be felt throughout the country and reflections from United States' rule in the early 20th century continue today as well.
 These periods of influence, combined with a firm sense of Filipino identity, are expressed in the modern details of Filipino cuisine, language and everyday life.
 As such, the Philippines has adopted a unique perspective that incorporates both Eastern and Western elements.

 Nearly 175 languages and dialects can be heard across the country’s diverse landscape, though the primary languages used in the Philippines remain English and Filipino, including eight major Filipino dialects.
 Nearly 90% of the Filipino population identifies as Catholic, but religions such as Islam and Hinduism have grown in recent years.

 The tropical marine climate is punctuated by a northeast monsoon season from November to April and a southwest monsoon season from May to October.
 These rains cultivate the colorful environment that is also reflected in the warm personality of the people.

 Learn more about being a YES Abroad student in the Philippines:

 Students will attend local private or semi-private schools, which, in the Philippines, tend to be sectarian.
-The primary language of instruction will be English and Filipino.
+The primary language of instruction will be English and Filipino, and a local dialect may also be used.
 School typically runs from Monday to Friday and uniforms are customary.
 Students will have the opportunity to participate in a number of extramural and extracurricular activities such as art, music, sports, and academic interests.

 The United States enjoys good relations with the Philippines.
 The Philippines is an active member in organizations such as the UN, the WTO, EAS, and ASEAN.